Breaking the Head Lice Life Cycle Infestation for a Family of Five - Schooltime Products

 Life Cycle of Head Lice and Body Lice - Lice Learning Center from Schooltime Products

-• Comb through the hair with a fine-toothed lice comb to remove nits and lice.
+• As a last step, comb through the hair with a fine-toothed lice comb to remove dead lice and nits after a treatment.

-• Comb through the hair meticulously to remove nits and lice.
+• Comb through the hair thoroughly to check for nits and lice.

-• Educate the child about not sharing hats, brushes, or hair accessories.
+• Do not share hats, brushes, or hair accessories

 Life Cycle of Head Lice and Body Lice - Lice Learning Center from Schooltime Products